danvolchek/door-unlocker/README.md

   - A [servo](https://www.adafruit.com/product/1404).
 Any will work, but you'll need to edit the 3D model.
   - Print out the 3D model.
   - Some wires to wire up the Arduino to the servo.
-  - Some hot glue to attach the servo horn to the servo gear.
+  - Some hot glue to attach the circular servo horn to the servo gear.
   - A [portable battery](https://www.amazon.com/Anker-PowerCore-Ultra-Compact-High-Speed-Technology/dp/B0194WDVHI).
 Note that this specific one ended up being slightly too large so I had to print the battery holder at a slight angle so the cable would fit.

 ## 3D Model